Astley Bridge F.C.: Grounds

 The club originally played at a ground on Sweetloves Lane, notable for its steep slope.
 In 1881 the club moved to Astley Meadow, near the Lamb Inn public house, on a ground that was shorter than the 110 yards minimum to host FA Cup ties and which led to at least one protest.
-In 1883 the club constructed a grandstand that could hold 300 people, at a cost of £50.
+The club was forced to move before the 1883–84 season as its ground was needed for a cemetery, and it found a new ground near a tram stop which it called Astley Meadow.
+It constructed a grandstand there that could hold 300 people, at a cost of £50.